Privacy and Acceptable Use Policy

 Cellcom reserves the right to: (i) limit throughput or amount of data transferred, deny Service, and/or terminate Service, without notice, to anyone it believes is using the Service in any manner prohibited above or whose usage adversely impacts its network or service levels; (ii) protect its network from harm, which may impact legitimate data flows; and, (iii) discontinue service after a period of inactivity or after sessions of excessive usage.

 Additional Prohibited Uses – Residential Broadband

 Customer cannot use Cellcom's Residential Broadband service: (i) with server devices or with host computer applications, including, but not limited to, continuous web camera posts or broadcasts, continuous file transfers, or automatic data feeds; (ii) in conjunction with a Wi-Fi or similar device which has not been secured using a password/phrase/key or other encryption method; (iii) to enable persons or entities outside the location identified in the Service Agreement to use the service; and, (iv) as a medium to distribute mass, unsolicited or otherwise unlawful e-mail and/or content.

-Customer cannot use Cellcom’s Mobile Broadband and Xtra’s Data services: (i) with server devices or with host computer applications, including, without limitation, Web camera posts or broadcasts, continuous file transfers, or automatic data feeds; (ii) as a substitute or backup for private lines or dedicated data connections; (iii) to share the internet connection of a wireless phone with a computing device through a wired or wireless connection (commonly referred to as tethering) unless subscribed to a feature that expressly includes permission to do so; and, (iv) as a medium to distribute mass, unsolicited or otherwise unlawful e-mail and/or content.
+Customer cannot use Cellcom's Mobile Data services: (i) with server devices or with host computer applications, including, without limitation, Web camera posts or broadcasts, continuous file transfers, or automatic data feeds; or, (ii) as a medium to distribute mass, unsolicited or otherwise unlawful e-mail and/or content.

 Reasonable Network Management – Generally